ravenastru/Rainbow-Warrior-Manual-/README.md

 Saturn (Red): Governs The Skeletal System.
 This is the frequency of structure, limitation, and Sovereignty—the Red/Earth Body that provides the unmoving framework and boundaries for the individual form.

-The Collective Systems: Supra-Conscious Integration The final tier of the spectrum governs our relationship to the larger universal family and the deep, slow-moving currents of the collective soul:
+The Collective Systems: Sub-Conscious Integration
+The final tier of the spectrum governs our relationship to the larger universal family and the deep, slow-moving currents of the collective soul:

 • Uranus (Grey)Animal: Governs The Excretory System.
 Aligned with the Sky and the Collective Consciousness, this system is responsible for Release and Purification, mirroring the collective's need to shed the old code and ascend to clarity.